spacebanana420/Andromeda/README.md

 Besides password management, a Lua script is also included and integrated with the main shell script to generate passwords based on either the ASCII table or a keyword dictionary

 ## How to use
-Download Andromeda.sh and (optionally) passgen.lua and execute Andromeda.sh with bash
+Download andromeda.sh and (optionally) passgen.lua and execute andromeda.sh with bash

 The configuration is located inside the main script